-Our Lunch-time presentations have proven to be so popular that they will continue during the Term 3-4 break and until the end of Term 4.
+Our 2020 Lunch-time presentations have proven to be so popular that they will restart during the summer holidays of January 2021.
 So, pack your lunch and a pour glass of wine or cup of coffee or whatever else you drink at lunch-time and join us each Wednesday for a very interesting series of presentations.
-Not only will the presentations be interesting and informative, but are sure to be entertaining and of course, there will be the opportunity to ask questions.
+There will be the opportunity to ask questions.

-All Lunch-time presentations, (unless advised otherwise) will be held at ‘high noon’ (12.00pm) on each Wednesday until the last week of Term 4 when it will occur on Monday, 30 November.
-It is envisaged that each session will conclude around but perhaps, little after 1.00pm.
+All lunch-time presentations, will be held at ‘high noon’ (12.00pm) on the last three Wednesdays of January 2021.
+It is envisaged that each session will conclude around 1.00pm.

 Although we would appreciate those members who wish to attend a presentation letting us know for planning purposes (firstname.lastname@example.org), if you make a late decision to attend, you will still be welcome to do so.

 Refer to your emailed Zoom invitation for key information needed to join our Zoom based presentations.

 As a security measure, you are asked to not share the meeting access information, other than with other U3A Ringwood members.
 If you are not familiar with using Zoom check out our Online classes post where you find comprehensive guidance as to how to safely use Zoom (which you will find is very easy to use).

 Reflections of My Life – Retired Police Inspector Bob Tucker